Aamby Valley Auction To Continue. All You Need To Know About This Sahara Property

 - The city offers a three-tier "non-intrusive" security system.
 The elevated "perimeter walls with powered fences, electronic remote surveillance and a patrolling security force"certainly make it a safe city to live in.
 Further, individual villas, chalets and residences are safeguarded through sensors, alarms and a watchful mobile force of security personnel.

 - In 2012, the group had informed the court that the property was worth Rs 39,000 crore.
-The company now says the property is worth much more.
+While its current valuation is estimated to be Rs 43,000 crore, the company now says the property is worth much more.
 "The market valuation of Aamby Valley is above Rs 1 lakh crore.
 Auctioning under distress will give the bidder undue favour/benefit," a Business Standard report quoted Sahara lawyer Gautam Awasthi as saying.